-Local Police of Borivali west is not able to take FIR not any action because the family has got some political pull with them. i have got various NC for past years and video recording with me on various occasion. also my parents both are sr. citizen.
+Local Police of Borivali west is not able to take FIR not any action because the family has got some political pull with them.
+I have got various NC for past years and video recording with me on various occasion. also, my parents both are sr. citizen.

 After filing aforesaid criminal proceeding you may file suit for removal of nuisance, damages caused by such act of nuisance and temporary injunction.

-In Gulam Husain Mirza vs Laxmidas Premji Alias Saga AIR 1983 Bom: any act or omission which has been causing annoyance or damages to any person in enjoyment of property is called nuisance and it is actionable.
+In Gulam Husain Mirza vs Laxmidas Premji Alias Saga AIR 1983 Bom: any act or omission which has been causing annoyance or damages to any person in the enjoyment of property is called nuisance and it is actionable.

 Institute a civil suit, under section 91 CPC, against him.
 Video recording is a good piece of evidence.
-It is relevant and it is admissible under Indian evidence act.
-You have to prove that your neighbour is doing wrongful act.
+It is relevant and it is admissible under the Indian evidence act.
+You have to prove that your neighbour is doing a wrongful act.
 Damage or loss or inconvenience or annoyance caused to you from his wrongful act.